SwiftGen/StencilSwiftKit/Documentation/filters-strings.md

 ## Filter: `contains`

-Checks if the string contains given substring - the same as `String.contains` in Swift works.
+Checks if the string contains given substring - works the same as Swift's `String.contains`.

 | Input             | Output          |
 |-------------------|-----------------|